tandao0909/hands-on-with-DS/Chapter 10/note.md

     - Finally, the algorithm performs a gradient descent step to tweak all the weights and biases using the gradient we just computed.
 - Note that it is crucial to initialize the weights and biases randomly.
 For example, if you initialize all the weight and bias to the same number, then all neurons in a given layer will be perfectly identical.
 So the propagation step will treat all of them equally, so after the gradient descent step, all weights and biases in the same layer will remain the same.
 So at the end, your layer will perform just like it has only one neuron, leads to the fact that it would not be smart. if you initialize the parameters randomly instead, you break the symmetry of the network and allow different patterns can emerge form the neurons.
 - In short, backpropagation predicts a mini-batch (forward-pass), computes the error, and then traverse the layers back and calculate the gradient error for each parameter (backward-pass), after that, it performs a gradient descent step on every parameter.
-- So if you backpropagation to work, you need a cost function that is differentiable and the its differentiation is not 0. because gradient descent cannot move on a flat surface.
+- So if you want backpropagation to be working, you need a cost function that is differentiable and the its differentiation is not 0, because gradient descent cannot move on a flat surface.
 - That is the reason why we don't use step functions as an activation function nowadays, because step functions consist of many flat segments, which means gradient descent will perform poorly on it.
 - Three popular choice nowadays is:
     - Sigmoid function: